SolarWorld swings to operating loss on demand slump in Germany

 It has spearheaded efforts to impose import duties on Chinese solar products in the United States and Europe, putting it at odds with Chinese peers and some local rivals that oppose the duties as damaging.

-Western manufacturers of solar power equipment, above all in Germany, have come under intense pressure due to a global overcapacity in the solar industry, which has forced many players including some of the formerly biggest players, Q-Cells and Solon, to file for insolvency.
+Western manufacturers of solar power equipment, above all in Germany, have come under intense pressure due to a global overcapacity in the solar industry, which has forced many players including some of the formerly biggest players, Q-Cells QCEG.UL and Solon (SOOG.MU), to file for insolvency.

 Last week, SolarWorld said it would invite holders of two outstanding convertible bonds in early July for further negotiations after two meetings last week ended without any progress as not enough creditors were present.